abrahamrowe/monte-carlo/README.md

 ## Known statistics issues

-A statistician would flag these as problems.
-Most have non-trivial fixes that are out of scope for this version.
 If you're using this tool for anything load-bearing, I'd recommend reading this section.

-### Things you might genuinely be misled by

 **Mean is conditional on success when Errors is greater than zero.** If some iterations error out (say, `LN(X)` hits a negative `X` once in 200 draws), those iterations are dropped from the mean calculation.
 What gets reported is `E[output | output is finite]`, not the unconditional expectation.
 If errors correlate with one tail of the distribution — which they usually do, because they happen when an input went somewhere bad — the reported mean is biased toward the safe tail.
 The Results sheet shows a warning banner when this happens.